pablo53/devops-lab/README.md

 Beware that `initial_root_password` will automatically disappear after 24 hours!

-Next, login with this password as user root at 'http://localhost:32080'.
+Next, login with this password as user root at `http://localhost:32080`.
 Change this password immediately in "User Settings" -> "Password" and relogin.

+### SonarQube

+SonarQube can be accessed from the host at `http://localhost:30900`.
+The default credentials on the first login are: username=`admin`, password=`admin`.
+Immediately, after the first successful login with these credentials, SonarQube asks to change them.

 ### Registry Server